Arksine/moonraker/docs/components.md

 #### *WebRequest.get_action()*

-Returns the request action, which is synonomous with its HTTP request method.
+Returns the request action, which is synonymous with its HTTP request method.
 Will be either `GET`, `POST`, or `DELETE`.
 This is useful if your endpoint was registered with multiple request methods and needs to handle each differently.